Who are we?

 Alternatively, you can contact NHS Counter Fraud Authority.
 It is a simple means of reporting genuine suspicions of NHS fraud.
 All calls are dealt with by experienced, trained staff.
 Callers may remain anonymous if they wish.
 Freephone 0800 028 4060 (Monday to Friday 8am to 6pm).
-You can also report fraud using the NHS Protect online reporting form.
+You can also report fraud using the NHS Counter Fraud Authority online reporting form.